JamesParrott/sDNA_GH/README.md

 [toml_tools (MIT License)](https://github.com/JamesParrott/toml_tools)  v2.0.0, a Python 2 back-port and Iron Python cross-port of Taneli Hukkinen's tomli (behind tomllib in Python 3.11) and tomli_w, with a few small extras.

 [mapclassif-Iron (BSD 3-Clause License)](https://github.com/JamesParrott/mapclassif-Iron/tree/85acb111f6c9271d131fd5dcacb00cb16833352e), a tested, striped down minimal fork of mapclassify, only containing a pure Python Fisher-Jenks classifier.

+### Testing.

+#### Unit tests.
+Most of the code in sDNA_GH is coupled with the APIs of sDNA and Rhino and Grasshopper, and does not carry out calculations of significant complexity (to avoid unnecessarily slowing the user's machine).
+However the code in data_cruncher.py is a little more complex, and so is important to test.
+Its unit tests can be run within Grasshopper by placing a self_test component (with a test tube icon under Extras).

+#### API Tests.
+The API Tests can be run locally from within Rhino by opening `test_cases\Rhino_8_API_tests.gh`.
+They can also be run locally from the cmd command line by running `python .\test_cases\run_api_tests.py` (Python >= 3.8 required), a script which launches Rhino, listens over UDP for 'stderr' output from the unittest process within Rhino, and attempts to return an error code indicating success or failure of the tests.
+Test output is also saved to `test_cases\sDNA_GH_unit_test_results.log`.

+If RhinoCompute allows command line access, this could potentially be developed into a cloud CI pipeline.

+#### Iteration.
+When working on the source tree outside of Rhino, if no changes to `.\launcher.py` have been made (that would neccessitate running `.\build_components.bat`), then `.\create_install_and_test_release.bat` can be run to create a release from the current source tree (and whatever component launcher files are there from a previous build), install it, and run the API tests on it.

+#### Other Tests.
+Grasshopper is a visual programming language.
+It has been challenging to run a test framework within it it from a local command line, let alone a modern CI/CD system.
+So unfortunately all other test Grasshopper definitions must be opened manually.
+They are included as examples for the end user.

 ### Contributions.